nwcadence/hol-azure-azureml/Recommendation System/README.md

 1. Navigate to the data file in the [data folder](./Data).
 Click on the csv then click "raw".
 ![](./imgs/raw_csv_img.png)

-2. Copy and paste the CSV data into excel or notepad.
+2. Copy and paste the CSV data into notepad.
 ![](./imgs/highlighted_data.png)

 3. Save the file as a CSV file.
-The following snapshot is from notepad.
 Repeat steps 1-3 for each CSV file.
 ![](./imgs/save_as_csv.png)